Senate Bill 323 Updates

-If your current CC&Rs or bylaws are more than 10 years old, however, you may wish to consider my complete update service instead, which includes this SB 323 service in full, as well as new SB 323 compliant CC&Rs, bylaws, and a maintenance matrix.
+If your current CC&Rs or bylaws are more than 10 years old, however, the Board may wish to consider my complete update service instead.
+That service includes this SB 323 update service in full, as well as all-new CC&Rs and a maintenance matrix.
+A complete update ensures that all of your governing documents are legally current and permits the Board to revise your community’s use restrictions, maintenance allocations, architectural controls, and more.
+Given the expense and effort of conducting a member vote to adopt new bylaws, many communities find a complete update a better investment.

 If you have questions about SB 323, the update process, or my services, please review my blog and frequently asked questions or email me at email@example.com to request a consultation.
 Otherwise, please contact me today to request an update proposal.